 Spellings will be set on Monday.
 Children will be asked to write extended, imaginative sentences for their ten spellings to consolidate their understanding of the words they are learning.
 They will then be tested on the spellings the following Monday.
 These spellings will include words from the year 5/6 spelling list which is a list of spellings published in the National Curriculum which children must learn by the end of their primary education.
 Children may be given additional spellings if we feel that they need to be challenged further.

 Drop Everything and Read

 This year we are continuing our ‘Drop Everything and Read’ sessions.
 This means that every Friday afternoon everybody at St Anne’s (adults and children alike) will have thirty minutes to stop whatever they are doing and read a book of their choice.
 This could be your library book or a book that you have brought in from home.
 We really hope that these sessions in which we are all reading for pleasure will help to foster your child’s love of reading.
 Please help ensure that your child is ready for these sessions by ensuring that they bring a reading book into school on a Friday.
 Later in the year we will be inviting parents to come and join us, details will follow in due course.

 Should you have any questions, please contact the office to make an appointment.

-Mrs Phelan and Mr Symmons
+Mrs Phelan and Mr Hamilton